Electrons trapped in graphene magnetic quantum dots with mass term: Mathematical background

 In the limit $r\rightarrow 0$, \eqref{e:9} reduces to

 which has the following solution

-where $c_3$ and $c_4$ must be chosen in such a way that the solution adheres to the physical constraints.
-As a result, we examine the positive and negative values of $m$ independently.
-Indeed, for $m\ge 0$, $\sim r^{-m}$ must vanish, which implies that $c_4 = -ic_3$ and, again by convention, we put $c_3 = 1$.
-For $m< 0$, $\sim r^m$ must vanish, then we replace $c_4 = ic_3$ with $c_3 = 1$.
+where $c_3$ and $c_4$ must be chosen in such a way that the solution adheres to the physical constraints. {Then, we independently examine the positive and negative values of the angular momentum $m$}.
+Indeed, for $m\ge 0$, $\sim r^{-m}$ must vanish, {implying} that $c_4 = -ic_3$, and, again by convention, we put $c_3 = 1$.
+As for $m< 0$, $\sim r^m$ {has to vanish}, then we replace $c_4 = ic_3$ with $c_3 = 1$.
 Combining all to write the asymptotic behavior of $\Phi^A(r)$ as

 Using the above analysis to write the solution of \eqref{e:9} as